 3. A combination of the information from the wearables of the students and the cameras present in the physical classroom sense the environment, e.g. the students' hand gestures and movements.

-4. The AR devices of the students in the physical classroom uses the local server to perform the necessary computation tasks (e.g. via an AIML model) to anticipate their hand gesture and movements and translate them into specific actions on the 3D molecule model.
+4. The AR devices of the students in the physical classroom uses the local server to perform the necessary computation tasks (e.g. via an AI/ML model) to anticipate their hand gesture and movements and translate them into specific actions on the 3D molecule model.

 9.4.4 Post-conditions

-N/A
+None.

 9.4.5 Existing features partly or fully covering the use case functionality

 - Sensing: immersive experience requires the human sensory system to receive realistic stimuli from a mixed or virtual reality.
-Some scenarios may use integrated sensing and communication (ISAC) or may apply sensor fusion of network and sensor data of connected sensors.
+Some scenarios may use ISAC or may apply sensor fusion of network and sensor data of connected sensors.
 Sensing has been covered in Stage-1 in TS 22.137 [6].

 - Positioning: this use case requires accurate positioning for a seamless immersive experience.
 Positioning requirements are defined in TS 22.261 [14].
 However, the KPIs from this use case need to be enhanced with greater accuracy compared with the 5G KPIs.